-Crisp and colorful, cabbage salad is the perfect complement to any meal!
+Ready, set, crunch!
+Crisp and colorful, this cabbage salad recipe is the perfect side dish!

-The dressing is homemade but with just a handful of ingredients, it’s ready in just minutes.
+- Homemade dressing with just a few simple ingredients, and ready in minutes.

 Ingredients & Variations